 Volunteers are primarily needed for filing, alphabetizing and copying, mainly during our off-season (September – May).
 Other departmental needs may include assembling of mailings, collating, data entry, sorting of press clippings, archives and computer work.
 Training and instruction is provided as needed.

-Responsibilities include packaging and folding of merchandize as well as customer service.
+Responsibilities include packaging and folding of merchandise as well as customer service.
 In addition, day-time volunteers help stock and price merchandise.
-Every Opera Shop volunteer should commit to at least seven nights or days during the season.
+Every Opera Shop volunteer is asked to commit to at least seven nights or days during the season.

 Be an ambassador for the Santa Fe Opera on the Thornton Plaza before each performance!
 This program uses volunteers to welcome patrons and to work with several other departments including front-of-house and the box office.
 Overture volunteers direct patrons to various events on and off campus and provide information about the theater and the productions.
 Each volunteer will attend one training session before the season begins.

 Youth Night at the Opera Chaperones

 These select dress rehearsals are open to youth groups in late June and July.
 Chaperones may assist with pre-performance educational activities, distribute flyers, support Pueblo Opera Program activities.